 Banking SIC 60, 61, insurance SIC 63, 64 and investment services SIC 62, 66, 67

 Financial Services Industry

 With the exception of the insurance and retail banking segments, the financial services industry is regarded as a technology leading vertical market and often holds the largest share of CRM utilization compared to many other industries.
-However, retail banking has remained financially conservative and has tended to emphasize activities such as branch automation, fraud detection, straight-through-processing, simple payroll software systems and other internally-focused efficiency plays.
+However, retail banking has remained financially conservative and has tended to emphasize activities such as branch automation, fraud detection, straight-through-processing, simple and other internally-focused efficiency plays.
 Interestingly enough, CRM software solutions in the retail banking sector made their inroads with traditional operationally focused CRM applications and have been partnering or localizing their solutions for this vertical market since.
 For example, in 2001 Onyx partnered with Metavante to deliver straight-through-processing solutions while in 2004 Siebel acquired Eontec in order to deliver branch teller and Internet banking services.
 Oracle and SAP have more recently developed similar strategies through acquisitions and partnerships.

 Recent global economic conditions have brought dramatic impact to this industry.
 Financial services companies have been hit hard by the 2008 sub-prime mortgage collapse which started in the US and spread elsewhere.
 Large financial write-downs, a much more volatile market and increased economic uncertainty have resulted in financial services companies being pushed to more conservative business principals and placing a greater focus on existing customer relationships.
 At the same time financial services consumers have become much more sophisticated and demanding of higher service standards.